sagefy/sagefy/gh-pages/restish.md

         - method=x with POST for PUT, PATCH, and DELETE.
         - Use OAuth latest.
         - Stateless except for authorization.
+        - API Version: use `?version=`.
+Defaults to latest version.
 - Responses
     - Content type as extension if not JSON.
 (Assume JSON.)
     - Fields in lower camelCase.